Yangr116/VST/docs/train.md

 ```

-Here, we give two examples.
+Here, we give image and video examples.

 ## Image and Multi-image data